HOW HBS BUFFALO STARTED

 THE SAN DIEGO COPY

 The three HBS clubs share ideas about teaching methods and specific cases.
-They share the common objective of presenting inexpensive, case based, local management development opportunities in Buffalo, Charlotte, and San Diego.
+They share the common objective of presenting an inexpensive, case-based, local management development opportunities in Buffalo, Charlotte, and San Diego.